Libya fighters look for desert showdown with Gaddafi

 Inside one of its crumbling operation centres, its walls crushed by the force of the NATO air strike, Russian-language instruction manuals were scattered on the floor.

-Blackened copies of Ukrainian and Russian passports were still stacked up neatly on a shelve -- a legacy of Gaddafi's once cosy military ties with former Soviet states.
+Blackened copies of Ukrainian and Russian passports were still stacked up neatly on a shelve -- a legacy of Gaddafi's once cozy military ties with former Soviet states.

 "There is no need for weapons like this any more," said Shelbi, a former Gaddafi officer who once served at the base after receiving military training in the Soviet Union in the 1980s.